 The Non-Theist Recognition Resolution was introduced by Stephen Driscoll, longtime Co-Chair of the LGBT Sub-Committee and a member of the Executive Committee of the Massachusetts Democratic State Committee.
 Driscoll is an American Humanist Association (AHA) supporter who also serves on the Resolutions Committee of the Massachusetts Democratic Party.
 The resolution was drafted by David Niose, AHA Legal Center Director and former AHA President, a resident of Massachusetts, and Stuart Wamsley of the Greater Boston Humanists.
 Niose and Wamsley testified in support of the resolution at a committee hearing in April 2018.
 The resolution came to the floor at the party’s full state committee meeting on November 14.
 It passed on a voice vote with no objections.

-In June 2018, Niose and Driscoll represented the American Humanist Association at the Massachusetts Democratic State Convention, promoting humanist activities and views.
+In June 2018, Niose and Wamsley represented the American Humanist Association at the Massachusetts Democratic State Convention, promoting humanist activities and views.
 They also promoted this resolution to delegates at that annual full Party Convention.
 Stephen Driscoll served as a delegate at that convention.

 One challenge as local leaders attempt to accomplish the same recognition is that officials must be the needed ‘in’.
 It was only through Stephen Driscoll’s sponsorship from within the Democratic Party that the resolutions were introduced and AHA members were able to table at the Democratic Party convention.
 These avenues are not open to the general public, but it is not uncommon to find nontheistic delegates and members of these leadership groups.